KMAJ (AM)

 KMAJ (1440 kHz) is a commercial AM radio station in Topeka, Kansas.
 It is owned by Cumulus Media and it broadcasts a talk radio format, calling itself "The Big Talker".
-The studios and offices are South Kansas Avenue.
+The studios and offices are located within Cumulus’ Kansas City cluster in Overland Park (alongside its sister Topeka stations).

 By day, KMAJ is powered at 5,000 watts.
 At night, to protect other stations on 1440 AM from interference, it reduces power to 1,000 watts.
 It uses a directional antenna with a four-tower array.
 The transmitter is on SE Ratner Road near SE 29th Street in Tecumseh, Kansas.
 Programming is also heard on 250-watt FM translator K228FW at 93.5 MHz in Topeka.

 Programming

 Most weekday programming is nationally syndicated talk shows.
-Mornings begin with America in the Morning followed by Armstrong & Getty, The Vince Coglianese Show, The Guy Benson Show, The Mark Levin Show, The Chris Plante Show, America Tonight with Rich Valdes and Red Eye Radio.
+Mornings begin with America in the Morning followed by Armstrong & Getty, The Vince Show with Vince Coglianese, The Guy Benson Show, The Mark Levin Show, The Chris Plante Show, America Tonight with Rich Valdes and Red Eye Radio.
 Weekends feature specialty shows on money, health, real estate, movies and repeats of weekday shows.
 Most hours begin with an update from Fox News Radio.

 Beginning with the 2014–15 season, KMAJ and KWIC became the home of the Kansas Jayhawks football and basketball (men/women's) teams.
 Previously, the games had been aired on WIBW.
 In addition, KMAJ also carries local high school football and basketball games.